-Working abroad sounds like an adventure to many people.
-However, job search in Hungary requires more than just the obvious Hungary CV writing and translation, it requires careful preparation.
-You will face problems that probably did not even come to your mind when you decided to get an overseas employment.
+Work abroad sounds like an adventure to many people.
+However, job search in Hungary requires more than just the obvious Hungary CV with Hungary cover letter writing and translation, it requires careful preparation.
+You will face problems that probably did not even come to your mind when you decided to find an employment in Hungary.

 Do not take too lightly the influence a work in Hungary can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and exotic management culture.

-Most visits to Hungary are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.
+Most visits to Hungary are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
+In recent years, the Hungarian authorities have carried out a number of investigations and operations against terrorist networks.

 Hungary economy - overview: Hungary has made the transition from a centrally planned to a market economy, with a per capita income one-half that of the Big Four European nations.
 The private sector accounts for over 80% of GDP.
 Foreign ownership of and investment in Hungarian firms are widespread, with cumulative foreign direct investment totaling more than $70 billion since 1989.
 Hungarian sovereign debt was upgraded in 2000 to the second-highest rating among all the Central European transition economies.
 Inflation has declined substantially, from 14% in 1998 to 4.7% in 2003; unemployment has persisted around the 6% level.